Jane Wyman: Early life

 Sarah Jane Mayfield was born on January 5, 1917, in St. Joseph, Missouri, to Gladys Hope (née Christian; 1891–1960) and Manning Jeffries Mayfield (1895–1922).
 Her father was a meal company laborer and her mother was a doctor's stenographer and office assistant.
-Wyman was an only child biologically, but she had two foster siblings, whom she would refer to when saying she was the youngest of three.
-Wyman's birth parents were married in March 1916 in Jackson County, Missouri.
-The 1920 census showed her to be the only child from the marriage, and aged three years old on January 15, 1920, and living in Philadelphia, Pennsylvania.
+Wyman was an only child.
+Her birth parents were married in March 1916 in Jackson County, Missouri.
+The 1920 census showed her to be three years old on January 15, 1920, and living in Philadelphia, Pennsylvania.

-In October 1921, her biological parents divorced and her father died unexpectedly three months later.
-After his death, her mother moved to Cleveland, Ohio, leaving her to be reared by foster parents, Emma (née Reiss) and Richard D. Fulks, the chief of detectives in Saint Joseph.
+In October 1921, her parents divorced and her father died unexpectedly three months later.
+After his death, her mother moved to Cleveland, Ohio, leaving her to be reared by her neighbors Emma (née Reiss) and Richard D. Fulks, the chief of detectives in Saint Joseph.
 She took their surname unofficially, including in her school records and on her marriage certificate to first husband Ernest Wyman.
+The Fulks’ had two older children who were sometimes referenced as siblings.

 Her unsettled family life resulted in few pleasurable memories.
-Wyman later said "I was raised with such strict discipline that it was years before I could reason myself out of the bitterness I brought from my childhood."
+Wyman later said, "I was raised with such strict discipline that it was years before I could reason myself out of the bitterness I brought from my childhood."

-In 1928, aged 11, she moved to Southern California with her foster mother.
-In 1930, the two moved back to Missouri, where Sarah Jane attended Lafayette High School in Saint Joseph.
-That same year, she began a radio singing career, calling herself Jane Durrell and adding years to her birthdate to work legally because she was under-aged.
+In 1928, aged 11, she moved to California with her foster mother, returning to Missouri in 1930, attending Lafayette High School in Saint Joseph.
+That same year, she began a radio singing career, calling herself Jane Durrell and altering her birthdate by three years to allow her to work because she was legally under-aged.

-For many years, Wyman's birthdate was widely reported to be January 4, 1914, but research by biographers and genealogists indicated that she was actually born three years later.

-The most likely reason for the 1914 year of birth is that she added to her age in order to gain employment doing odd jobs and working as an actress, even though she was still a minor.
-She may have moved her birthday back by one day to January 4 so as to share the same birthday as her daughter, Maureen.
-After Wyman's death, a release posted on her official website confirmed these details.